If you enjoy this summary, please support the author by buying the book.

 - Each of these four cultures migrated westward from their original colonies in search of land.
 This create four bands of culture from Atlantic to Pacific that persists to this day.

-- Later immigrants who arrive integrated into these four sub-regional culture, not an overall American culture.
+- Later immigrants integrated into these four sub-regional culture, not into an overall American culture.

 Important Quotes from Book